 Humidify the whole house: The best way to control humidity is by attaching a whole house humidifier to your furnace.
 While this may be the more expensive method, it’s also proven to be the most reliable and long lasting.

-Whether you’re looking to perform maintenance on your current humidifier, or would like to explore your replacement or installation options, give Tyler Heating & Air Conditioning a call.
+Whether you’re looking to perform maintenance on your current humidifier, or would like to explore your replacement or installation options, give Tyler Heating, Air Conditioning, Refrigeration LLC a call.
 To learn more about our heating and air quality services dial 203-378-4700.